Wiafe-R-K/Modular-Estimation-Framework/README.md

 A full theoretical and empirical breakdown of the framework, including the Dual Alignment Theorem, mathematical proofs, and its mapping to the Four Noble Truths of Modular Alignment.
 📖 Whitepaper — [Raymond’s Modular Estimation Framework.docx](./Raymond’s Modular Estimation Framework.docx)
+📄 **Whitepaper Access Notice**
+Due to current GitHub limitations, large documents like the whitepaper cannot be previewed directly.
+Please [download the file here](./Raymonds_Modular_Estimation_Framework.pdf) to view it offline.

 🧾 Citation